mia-platform/documentation/docs/release_notes/RN_v8-6/platform_8-6-0_releasenotes.md

 #### Endpoints Overview

 The previous tool *Tenant Overview* has been renamed in *Endpoint Overview*, and now it is possible access to the related section by clicking on the related button in the project page.
-Moreover, we introduce the filtering on endpoints through the new *Proxed By* feature.
+Moreover, we introduce the filtering on endpoints through the new *Proxied By* feature.
 Click [here](../../development_suite/endpoint-overview/endpoint-overview) for more information.

 ### Bug Fix